WeAreAcademy/mark-nodejs-proj--digipet-deployment/README.md

 - `https://some-slug-12345.herokuapp.com/digipet/hatch`

 from any client of your choice: Postman, your browser, or your frontend app running on `localhost:3000` (pointing it to this new URL instead of `localhost:4000`).

+## Exercise 3: Deploying frontend, pointing to deployed backend

+> 🎯 **Success criterion:** you have a deployed frontend which connects to your deployed backend - so anybody can interact with your deployed digipet game

+You should be able to point your React frontend to your deployed digipet backend, instead of `localhost:4000`.

+After you've done this, you can deploy your React frontend to a service of your choice (e.g. Netlify).

+Now you've got a full-stack deployed Digipet game! 🐱